flectra-hq/flectra/doc/howtos/backend.rst

 Fields are used to define what the model can store and where.
 Fields are defined as attributes on the model class::

-    from flectra import models, fields
+    from odoo import models, fields

     class LessMinimalModel(models.Model):
         _name = 'test.model2'